 “The desire for a feeling of importance is one of the chief distinguishing differences between mankind and the animals”.

-Living a significant life is a duty, not a choice.
+Living a meaningful life is a duty, not a choice.
 As humans, we have the power to live a life that matters.
-Our ability to cooperate with each other empowers us to act with a purpose.
-This collective quality goes hand in hand with the desire to be important and experience life beyond the self.
+Our ability to cooperate empowers us to act with a purpose.
+This collective quality goes hand in hand with the desire to be important and experience life beyond oneself.
 Equally, it is the emotional trigger to move forward in times of uncertainties and challenges.
-As the most adaptive species, we can overcome hurdles and build a bridge when we are on edge.
-Our flexibility and conscious to act towards a common goal is what makes us human.
+As the most adaptive species, we can overcome hurdles and build bridges when we are on edge.
+Our flexibility and conscious of acting towards a common goal are what makes us human.

 Everyone has a purpose in life and a unique talent to give to others.
 And when we blend this unique talent with service to others, we experience the ecstasy and exultation of own spirit, which is the ultimate goal of all goals.

 Purpose: Know or remember the purpose of your life vision.
-Some people will state that passion is the key driver however not everyone has a fully developed one besides passion is an outlet for emotion and most importantly not the leading force in our life.
+Some people will state that passion is the key driver; however, not everyone has a fully developed one.
+Besides, passion is an outlet for emotion and, most notably, not the leading force in our life.
 University of California Berkeley Professor Morten Hansen surveyed 5,000 employees and managers to understand the make up of star performers.
-He examined the relation between passion and purpose and concluded that people perform better when they are tied to a goal such as making a strong contribution to society.
+He examined the relationship between passion and purpose and concluded that people perform better when tied to a goal, such as making a substantial contribution to society.
 He further explains the difference between purpose and passion.
-The purpose is defined as a sense that you are contributing to others that your work has a broader meaning.
+The purpose is defined as a sense that you contribute to others that your work has a broader meaning.
 Passion is the feeling of enthusiasm and excitement you have about your work.
 He grouped employees into categories, and the shocking finding was that employees who were passionate about their work were poor performers if they were not clear about the purpose.
-The purpose is the fuel, and a purpose-driven approach, from mission statements, philanthropy to ccorporate social responsibilities, the root of living a significant life.
+The purpose is the fuel, and a purpose-driven approach, from mission statements, philanthropy to corporate social responsibilities, the root of living a meaningful life.

 “It’s time you realized that you have something in you more powerful and miraculous than the things that affect you and make you dance like a puppet.”

-Motivation: There is a number of theories that explain the motivation and how it is initiated and guided.
+Motivation: Several theories explain motivation and how it is initiated and guided.
 Some people are driven by intrinsic and some with extrinsic motivation.
-However many people are more inclined to act by the former.
-They care about the satisfaction rather than reward.
+However, many people are more inclined to act by the former.
+They care about satisfaction rather than reward.
 Essentially, one of the pillars of intrinsic motivation is to align your stimulus with a higher purpose.
 Since fulfillment developed by self-growth and expanding our horizon to matter and make a difference is in our DNA.